Gisellyrock/Gisellyrock/README.md

 </p>

-- 🌱 I'm learning  Tailwind, TypeScript, Next, Node, Dart, Flutter, PHP 8,...
+- 🌱 "I'm diving deeper into JavaScript and React."

-- 🚀 Student in Udemy, Origamid and Imatech.
+- 🚀 Student in Udemy and Origamid.

 ### 📊 Goals 2024:

 - 📂 Expand my portfolio.

-- 📈 Get a experience as a Developer.

 - 🤝 Improving my english to get nice international opportunity.

+- 📈 Get a international experience as a Developer.

 <div align="center">